Pandemic Love; Emerging Trends in the Condom Industry

 With the initial lockdown that was announced by the government, the sales of condoms did see a boom with everyone stocking up in advance.
 However, with the unanticipated nationwide lockdown that continued for the next two months, there was a drop in sales but not due to the decrease in demand, but mainly because of the temporary supply challenges.
 With life coming back to normal, and the government easing the lockdown, the sale of condoms is witnessing a steady sales trend.

-The overall condoms market has witnessed a double digit degrowth in first qtr. while Manforce Condoms has been on track from July onwards with positive growth trend thus continuing to be the largest selling condom brand in India, claims the brand.
+The overall condoms market has witnessed a double digit degrowth in first qtr. while Manforce Condoms has been on track from July onwards with positive growth trend thus continuing to be the largest selling condom brand in India.

 (We got this information in a press release).